doctordns/Wiley20/README.md

 This repository holds the master scripts for Thomas Lee's PowerShell 7 book from Wiley.

 This site is, until publication, a work in progress.
-The URL for the book is: https://www.amazon.com/PowerShell-7-Pros-Thomas-Lee/dp/1119644720 There are likely errors and missing or extra content here.
+The URL for the book is: <https://www.amazon.com/PowerShell-7-Pros-Thomas-Lee/dp/1119644720>.
+There are likely errors and missing or extra content here.
-Post publication should settle down!
+Post publication, things should settle down!

 ## What's In This Repository